Economics

 Major in Economics

-A major in Economics at Georgetown University requires completion of ten economics courses (including statistics and econometrics) and a calculus course, for a total of eleven (11) courses.
-Of the ten economics courses, at least five must be taken in the Economics department at Georgetown.
+A major in Economics at Georgetown University requires the completion of 11 courses, as specified below.
+Of those eleven courses, at least six must be taken in the Economics department at Georgetown.

 Requirements for the Major in Economics